 I ask people in the United States and Canada to give me a list of telephone area codes within a 100-mile radius of where they live or work.
 One hundred miles may be too far to travel for ongoing therapy.
 However, therapists practicing 100 miles away may know therapists in the general region of whom I am not aware.
 So reaching out that far may help people in their search.

-United Kingdom referrals are available through: PODS: http://www.pods-online.org.uk/ and the Ritual Abuse Information Network and Support (RAINS): firstname.lastname@example.org.
+United Kingdom referrals are available through the Ritual Abuse Information Network and Support (RAINS).
 RAINS is primarily a support group and information-sharing network for professionals working with child or adult survivors of ritual abuse, also for carers of survivors including foster parents.
 It can sometimes help survivors find suitable therapists but is not really a helpline for survivors.

 3. Informational Resources.
 People are free to ask me if I know of any further sources of information on particular issues.
 I may know of websites, books, or organizations, that address those issues.

-6. Psychotherapy with Me.
+6. Psychotherapy with Dr. Lacter.
 I may be able to provide psychotherapy to individuals who reside in California close enough to my office in San Diego to do face-to-face work.
 I do not do distance therapy, unless I have previously worked with the individual face-to-face.
-I cannot provide distance therapy (Skype, phone, etc.) to anyone who resides outside of California because I am licensed to practice only in California.
+I cannot provide distance therapy (webcam, phone, etc.) to anyone who resides outside of California because I am licensed to practice only in California.

 7. Answers to Questions about Interfacing with Law Enforcement, Child Protection, and the Courts.
 I am very limited in the advice I can offer in these matters as there are risks whether one involves the authorities or not.
-However, in late April or early May, 2017, I will post an article to this website that may help people think through such matters, entitled: Risks Involved in Making Suspected Reports of Ritual Abuse of Children or Dependent Adults.
+However, I published an article on this website that may help people think through such matters, entitled: Legal and Ethical Dilemmas for Psychotherapists in Making Reports to Child Protection and Law Enforcement of Suspected Ritual Abuse of Children or Dependent Adults.

 8. Help to facilitate the release of a person who has been committed to a psychiatric facility.
 I am legally permitted to provide evaluation services only to persons in California.
 However, I am legally permitted to provide consultation to mental health professionals anywhere.
 Within consultation, I can inform other clinicians about psychiatric symptoms, psychological indicators, and mental disorders that are commonly seen in victims of ritual abuse or mind control.
 I can also assist the clinician in understanding how to differentially diagnosis schizophrenia and ritual abuse trauma.
 With Karl Lehman, MD, I conducted an expert validation study that examines this differential diagnosis question; See the chapter in the following book (I have no financial interest in this book): Lacter, E. & Lehman, K. (2008).
 Guidelines to differential diagnosis between schizophrenia and ritual abuse/mind control traumatic stress.
 In J.R.
-Noblitt & P. Perskin (Eds.), Ritual abuse in the twenty-first century: Psychological, forensic, social and political considerations, pp. 85-154.
-Bandon, Oregon: Robert D. Reed Publishers: https://www.amazon.com/Ritual-Abuse-Twenty-First-Century-Considerations/dp/1934759120
+Noblitt & P. Perskin (Eds.), Ritual Abuse in the Twenty-First Century: Psychological, Forensic, Social and Political Considerations, pp. 85-154.
+Bandon, Oregon: Robert D. Reed Publishers.

 The Kinds of Help That I Cannot Offer: